heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 To run this on our Spark cluster, we simply repeat the steps from above, namely:

 1. run sbt package to package up a jar to send to the cluster.
-2. copy the packaged jar to the cluster nodes using flintrock.
+2. copy the packaged jar to the cluster nodes using Flintrock.
 3. run `spark-submit` as configured above.

 In the Spark UI, you should be able to see the following output for that